British Triathlon Big Weekend

 IRC Preparation Sessions

 It is mandatory that all selected athletes will attend at least one cycle and one swim sessions to prepare them for the competition and demonstrate their open-water swimming and drafting skills.
 The IRC is a sizable step-up from the regular London series and should be treated with due respect by parents and athletes.
-In addition to racing against the best athletes in the country it incorporates an open-water swim and the cycle is both gear-restricted and draft-allowed race, which will be unfamiliar to many athletes.
-As such failure to attend at least 2 sessions (including 1 swim and 1 cycle session) will result in the offer of a place being withdrawn and offered to another athlete able to attend the training sessions.
-The dates for theses sessions will be:
+In addition to racing against the best athletes in the country it incorporates an open-water swim and the cycle is both gear-restricted and draft-allowed race (see links at bottom of the page for more information on what these mean), which will be unfamiliar to many athletes.
+Except in exceptional circumstances, failure to attend at least 2 sessions (including 1 swim and 1 cycle session) will result in the offer of a place being withdrawn and offered to another athlete able to attend the training sessions.
+Timing of sessions to be confirmed, but normally morning 8-11am.